 Tango 100 5-Month Intensive

-Tango 100 is a MEMBERSHIP ONLY (no drop-in) all-level tango series with a limited class size, designed primarily for those truly serious about learning to dance tango.
+Tango 100 is a 5-month tango course designed primarily for those truly serious about learning to dance tango.
 The class is structured to build up a strong foundation of the elements of tango in 5 separate series lasting one month each, with students making a month-to-month commitment.
 At the end of the 5 months, students will have covered the fundamental components of modern tango and developed strong skills in the dance.

 EACH MONTHLY SERIES INCLUDES: